alexander-jiang/halite3_bot/journal.md

   allowing nearby enemies to grab it)

 ### 12/16/2018
-- Submitted bot v4: it wins against v3.1 pretty consistently, though it wins by a larger margin when the halite density isn't high around the shipyards (i.e. in layouts where v3.1 struggles)
+- Submitted bot v4 as submission 5: it wins against v3.1 pretty consistently,
+though it wins by a larger margin when the halite density isn't high around the shipyards (i.e. in layouts where v3.1 struggles)
   - ship recall is more consistent
   - targeting is slightly improved
   - increased max return threshold to 900 halite (from 500 halite in v3.1)